sezanzeb/input-remapper/readme/installation.md

 We welcome contributors to maintain missing distributions.

-Please note that distributions may lag with the latest bug fixes.
-To get the latest bug fixes, use the <a href="#manual-installation">Manual installation</a> method.
+Please note that the distribution package may lag with the latest bug fixes.
+Use the <a href="#manual-installation">Manual installation</a>
+method to get the latest bug fixes.

 ## Manjaro/Arch